 There are many reasons why your internet connection might appear slow.
-It could be an issue with your router, Wi-Fi signal, signal strength on your cable line, devices on your network saturating bandwidth, or even a slow DNS (Domain Name System) server.
+It could be an issue with your router, Wi-Fi signal, signal strength on your phone line, devices on your network saturating bandwidth, or even a slow DNS (Domain Name System) server.

 What is FTTP?